Montney Formation: Oil and gas production

 The Montney Formation is a major shale gas and tight oil resource.
 A comprehensive joint study on the potential of the Montney Formation was completed by the National Energy Board, British Columbia Oil and Gas Commission and the Alberta Energy Regulator in 2013.
 This study found that the potential resources contained within the formation were 449 trillion cubic feet of marketable natural gas, 14,521 million barrels of marketable natural gas liquids (NGLs) and 1,125 million barrels of oil.
 This estimate makes it one of the largest known gas resources in the world and equivalent to 145 years of Canada's 2012 consumption.
+Montney has one of lowest full cycle cost of gas in North America - below US$3/Mcf with NGL uplift.

 Gas is produced from the Montney Formation in both British Columbia and Alberta.
 Major operators include Seven Generations Energy Ltd., Progress Energy Canada Ltd. (a subsidiary of Malaysia's PETRONAS), Painted Pony Energy Ltd., Royal Dutch Shell plc, Encana Corporation, Murphy Oil Corporation, ARC Resources Ltd., and Advantage Oil & Gas Ltd. and oil is produced from the formation in Northern Alberta.
 Horizontal drilling and extensive fracturing process is necessary to have the fluid flow through the low permeability siltstone.
 Shale gas extraction emerged in the late 2000s in the distal facies of the formation's western extent.